 CINAHL Tutorials for more help:

-PubMed is one of the most-used and respected biomedical databases that encompasses many medical topics such as: biology, medicine, health, psychology, nursing, rehabilitation, veterinary sciences, etc. PubMed is also VERY powerful and offers a lot of nifty tools.
-Connect with PubMed through the library to go to the main search page.
+PubMed is one of the most-used and respected biomedical databases that encompasses many medical topics such as: biology, medicine, health, psychology, nursing, rehabilitation, veterinary sciences, etc. Connect with PubMed through the library to go to the main search page.

 MeSH (Medical Subject Headings) is the NLM controlled vocabulary thesaurus used for indexing articles for PubMed.